Door of 10 Downing Street (Photo: Sergeant Tom Robinson RLC/MOD)

 Tutoring is not a new phenomenon; parents have been turning to tuition to support their children’s learning for centuries.
 This is because high-quality tutoring programmes have a proven impact on the outcomes of young people.
 However, to ensure that the Education Secretary’s vision of an education system that delivers ‘opportunity for all of our children’, we need to ensure that tuition is available for all young people, not just those fortunate enough to access private tuition.

 Last week, the National Foundation for Educational Research (NFER) published its evaluation and reflections of the NTP.
-Overall, they reported favorably about the perceived impact of the NTP from school leaders and recommended that the Department for Education “explore funding options to allow tutoring to be embedded more securely in schools”.
+Overall, they reported favorably about the perceived impact of the NTP from school leaders and recommended that the Department for Education (DfE) “explore funding options to allow tutoring to be embedded more securely in schools”.
 We wholeheartedly support this recommendation.

 National Foundation for Education Research, NTP Evaluation and Reflection report